Action in defense of trans lives is an essential part of all movements for justice.

 It can be intimidating to contact your lawmaker if you never have before.
 We wrote some simple scripts you can use!

 My name is [name] and I am one of your constituents.
 I know you are considering [bill number] that would ban trans kids from sports.
 All kids deserve to play alongside their peers.
 This type of legislation is harmful and stigmatizes an already vulnerable group of young people.
-As your constituent, I urge you to focus on real problems in our community and not on solutions in search of problems.
+As your constituent, I urge you to focus on real problems in our community and not target youth.
 Trans kids aren’t a threat but this type of legislation is.
 I urge you to vote NO on [bill number].

 My name is [name] and I am one of your constituents.
 I know you are considering [bill number] that would ban cut trans youth off from life-affirming and at time, life-saving health care.
 The care that would be banned by [bill number] is health care supported by every major medical association in the United States.
 This type of legislation is harmful and stigmatizes an already vulnerable group of young people and risks serious, and even deadly, consequences.
 Additionally, this legislation is a dangerous intrusion into the parent-child and doctor-patient relationship.
 As your constituent, I urge you to focus on real problems in our community and not on solutions in search of problems.
 Leave the regulation and provision of this care to the doctors, parents and patients who are already managing it.
 I urge you to vote NO on [bill number].